Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

-\textbf{\textit{Probe State Preparation.---}}While the ideal probe state is prepared using a symmetric unitary operator $U$ sampled from the Haar ensemble, such an operator is extremely difficult to generate in realistic experiments.
-Here we show that low-depth chaotic random circuits suffice to generate approximate Haar-random unitary dynamics using only rotations and one-axis twisting (OAT) operations that are native to relevant experimental platforms including cavity QED~\cite{PhysRevLett.104.073602}, trapped ions~\cite{doi:10.1126/science.aad9958}, and NV centers \cite{Wu2025}.
-Inspired by the canonical kicked top model \cite{haake1987classical,yin2021quantum,Fiderer2018,wang2011chaos}, we consider an ensemble of random one-axis twisting preparation circuits comprised of a series of one-axis twists $U_j = \exp \left( - i \chi t S^2_{\hat{m}_j} \right)$ performed along random axes $\hat{m}_j$ at each timestep $j = \{1,2,\ldots\}$.
-For each timestep we apply a twisting strength $\chi t = \tfrac{\pi}{2\sqrt{N}}$ corresponding to the strength required to wrap a coherent state around the Bloch sphere once (see Fig. \ref{fig:fig3}(a)).
+\textbf{\textit{Probe State Preparation.---}}While ideal scrambled probe states are prepared using random unitary operators $U$ acting on the symmetric subspace $\mathcal{S}_N$, such operators are extremely difficult to generate in realistic experiments.
+Here we show that low-depth chaotic random circuits suffice to generate approximate random unitary dynamics (\cref{fig:fig3}) using only rotations and one-axis twisting (OAT) operations that are native to relevant experimental platforms including cavity QED~\cite{PhysRevLett.104.073602}, trapped ions~\cite{doi:10.1126/science.aad9958}, and NV centers \cite{Wu2025}.
+Inspired by the canonical kicked top model \cite{haake1987classical,yin2021quantum,Fiderer2018,wang2011chaos}, we consider an ensemble of random circuits composed of a series of one-axis twisting pulses $U_j = \exp \left( - i \chi t S^2_{\hat{m}_j} \right)$ performed along random axes $\hat{m}_j$ at each timestep $j = \{1,2,\ldots\}$.
+Each pulse applies a twisting strength $\chi t = \tfrac{\pi}{2\sqrt{N}}$ corresponding to the strength required to wrap the Wigner function of a coherent state around the Bloch sphere once (see Fig. \ref{fig:fig3}(a)).